What is the full form of TAN?

 - The IT division confirms the amount upon receipt of the tax amount and, by accident, if the individual has paid an additional tax, then the amount will be returned directly into his account.

-Formate of TAN number
+Structure of TAN

 - TAN is an alphanumeric number of 10 digits.

-How and where to Apply for TAN
+How and where to Apply for TAN?

 - The taxpayer must fill out Form No. 49B to apply for a TAN.